pagalvin/tsbook/chapter07_Functions.md

 }
 ```

-This is obviously a more complex example.
+This is obviously a bit more complex example.
 Let's unpack it a bit:
 - The code defines an interface, `IVisualizationEngine`.
 - The interface defines three different functions, one for each of the API calls we care about.
 - We get a handle to the engine via the global window object.
 In order for this to work, we had to reference the engine via a script tag in our HTML and the engine would have to save itself in the global window.

 At this point, we've done something really nice for ourselves.
 We now have strongly typed access to this third party's API!
 This allows the IDE to give us the great time-saving and error-reducing intellisense we've all grown to love so much.

+**video: chapter 7, consider a video (maybe bonus video) showing how you can create an interface for some plain JS code that you already wrote.

 ### Arrow Functions as IIFEs